open-telemetry/opentelemetry-php/user-integration-guide/symfony-integration.md

 ## Step 5

 The entry point for all Symfony applications is the `index.php` file located in the `public` folder.
 Let's navigate to `public\index.php` to see what is happening.
-Resources(namespaces, classes, variables) used within the `index.php` file are available within the entire application, by default the index file imports all auto loaded classes within the vendor folder.
+It is worthy of note that resources(namespaces, classes, variables) created within the `index.php` file are available within the entire application, by default the index file imports all auto loaded classes within the vendor folder.
 It also imports contents of the `.env` file.
 The other parts of the `index.php` file enable debugging as well as support request and response resolution using the application kernel.

 To use open-telemetry specific classes we have to import them at the top of our index file, using the `use` keyword.
 This is what our imports look like: